adalca/patchlib/readme.md

 ========

 A library for working with N-D patches, currently very much in development.
+Please do a recursive pull, as the git has git submodules [mgt](https://github.com/adalca/mgt) and [mvit](https://github.com/adalca/mivt).

 Please let us know of any questions/suggestions at adalca@csail.mit.edu